Textualize/trogon/README.md

     ```
 3. Your click app will have a new `tui` command available.

-See also the `examples` folder for two example apps.
+See also the `examples` folder for example apps.

 ## Custom command name and custom help